This website uses cookies to ensure you get the best experience on our website. Learn more

 Who are Scattered Spider?

-The group known as Scattered Spider has been linked to a range of disruptive incidents involving identity compromise and abuse of remote access, often through aggressive social engineering tactics.
+The group known as Scattered Spider has been linked to a range of disruptive incidents involving identity compromise and abuse of remote access (often through aggressive social engineering) especially attacks against IT service desks to trick agents into resetting credentials and bypassing MFA.
 In this case, it’s possible they leveraged similar techniques—such as phishing, MFA manipulation, or IT service impersonation—to gain access.

 They’ve shown a pattern of targeting the human and procedural layers of security rather than relying solely on technical exploits.
 The M&S breach, if connected, highlights the continuing risk posed by well-resourced threat actors who exploit gaps in identity and access controls rather than purely technological vulnerabilities.
 The group also claimed responsibility for the recent attack on MGM Resorts.